Zinc Rich Foods & Recipes

 Zinc and iron are two essential minerals, but their proportion to one another is important.
 Because the two minerals are antagonists (inhibit the absorption of one another), consuming too much of one can deplete the other.
 The two minerals are also synergists, meaning they need each other to support and reinforce one another’s roles.

 Foods high in zinc, like seafood and meat, contain iron, too.
-Because these nutrients exist in near-perfect ratios in natural foods, it is relatively harder to disrupt this ratio than if someone is consuming a supplement of either iron or zinc or fortified foods.
+Because these nutrients exist in near-perfect ratios in natural foods, it is harder to disrupt this ratio than if someone is consuming a supplement of either iron or zinc or fortified foods.

 The optimal iron: zinc ratio is less than 2:1, which can be monitored if you are logging your food and supplements in Cronometer.